Code-Institute-Submissions/Khalanar-adventure-picker_DecResub/README.md

 - Chapter 2 for each character class
 - Next version features

-### Future Features
+### Next Version Features
-- Main weapon can be changed, affecting min and max damage output values
+- Main weapon can be changed, with min and max damage output values
 - Add a Merchant to buy and sell your main weapon
 - Character classes with signature skill
 - Event's text will be held in a separate json file for readability

-## Technologies
+## Technology
 ### Languages
 - [Python](https://www.python.org/)